AFDtea/AFDtea.github.io/README.md

 - logo to go at the top left

 Notes:
-Right click and then use live server to see the site in real time
+- Right click and then use live server to see the site in real time

+- Using [FontAwesome](https://fontawesome.com/) for some icons
+\t - used in the skills section right now